opengeospatial/CRS-Deformation-Models/README.md

 The project team is now working on compiling the abstract specification document that will be the main product of this teams work.

-The document is open for comment and editing as a [Google document](https://docs.google.com/document/d/1k81YM5d6R0YPgNhEM6Xvo2_awYK-EpA1uzzN-IDoYzs/edit?usp=sharing).
-This link can be used to submit comments on the document (select some text and then click the + icon to add a comment on the text).
+The current version of the draft abstract specification document is available as a [PDF document](https://github.com/opengeospatial/CRS-Deformation-Models/raw/master/products/specification/abstract-specification-deformation-model-functional-model.pdf).
+To comment on this document please raise  a [github issue](https://github.com/opengeospatial/CRS-Deformation-Models/issues).
+(Note: this requires you to have or create a github login).

-Other work done by this team is held in this repository, in particular the asciidoc source code for the abstract specification is in the [products/specification](https://github.com/opengeospatial/CRS-Deformation-Models/tree/master/products/specification) folder.
-The [github issues](https://github.com/opengeospatial/CRS-Deformation-Models/issues?q=is%3Aissue) also contain a body of discussion.
+The asciidoc source code for the abstract specification is in the [products/specification](https://github.com/opengeospatial/CRS-Deformation-Models/tree/master/products/specification) folder.
+The [github issue log](https://github.com/opengeospatial/CRS-Deformation-Models/issues?q=is%3Aissue) also contain a body of discussion.

-As an initial investigation this team undertook a survey of deformation models either planned or in use.
+In the early stages of this project the team undertook a survey of deformation models either planned or in use.
 Responses can be viewed at in a [Google spreadsheet](https://docs.google.com/spreadsheets/d/13IdqZDj8x8gVl7OTk7BkkI2HxfW61ng0y0WdVReD0us).
 While the survey is formally closed, the [questionnaire](https://docs.google.com/forms/d/11PCSVojPPD062P96veEjuqSKjnRMCrU8TyIruWCbWt0) is still available.
 New information or updates are always welcome.

 ## Project overview